 Custom software development involves numerous aspects that may affect your project’s cost and timeline.
 Each of them matters and may become critical for your budget if ignored.

-So to conduct an accurate software development project estimation, consider the following factors.
+So to estimate software development cost accurately, consider the following factors.

 1. Project Type and Size